School of Nursing & Health Sciences

 Dr. Scott teaches current issues in the nursing curriculum and other topics as a guest lecturer.

-Dr. Scott is national certified as a family nurse practitioner and maintains a clinical practice.
+Dr. Scott is nationally certified as a family nurse practitioner and maintains a clinical practice.
 She has an extensive background in emergency/trauma/flight nursing and bioterrorism.
 As a medical anthropologist she also has a deep interest in cultural competence of health care workers.
 She has published numerous articles and served as an expert witness.

 AA/AS, St. Petersburg Jr. College